prachi-pandey-github/pdf_Chat/README.md

 # PDF Chatbot

 A powerful chatbot that allows you to upload PDF documents and ask questions about their content.
-Built with LangChain, Google Gemini, Streamlit, and PyMuPDF.
+Built with LangChain, Google Gemini and Streamlit.

 ## Features